-I know you’re busy mama, so just try to clean it about every three months using the following method:
+We know what it’s like to be a busy mama, but we recommend that you clean your diaper pail about every three months using the following method:

-- Get rubber gloves ready, as this is going to get dirty.
+- Get rubber gloves ready — this is going to get dirty.

-- Open your diaper genie and remove and dispose of the dirty diapers outside.
+- Remove and dispose of the dirty diapers in your diaper pail.

 - Remove the bag cartridge from the top of your diaper genie.

-- Take your diaper genie either outside or to the bathtub for cleaning.
+- Take your diaper pail outside or to the bathtub for cleaning.

-- Using either your garden hose or shower head, rinse off the exterior and interior of your diaper genie.
+- Using your garden hose or showerhead, rinse off the exterior and interior of your diaper pail.

-- Using any castile or dish soap you have on hand, go ahead and squirt some all over the interior and exterior of your diaper genie.
+- Squirt castile soap (or any dish soap) all over the interior and exterior of your diaper pail.

-- Take some baking soda and sprinkle it all over the interior of your diaper genie.
-This will help neutralize all the bad odors.
+- Sprinkle baking soda all over the interior of your diaper genie to neutralize the bad odors.

-- Let sit for about 5 minutes to let the soap and baking soda really penetrate and do it’s job.
+- Let sit for about five minutes to let the soap and baking soda penetrate.

 - Using an old, clean rag or sponge, scrub the interior and exterior of the pail.

-- Then go ahead and rinse out the interior and then the exterior of your diaper genie.
+- Then, rinse out the interior and exterior of your diaper genie.

-- To help prevent mold and mildew, spray the inside of the pail with the borax, vinegar, and tea tree oil concoction mentioned earlier in this article, and rub it in using circular motions with another cleaning rag.
+- To prevent mold and mildew, spray the inside of the pail with the borax, vinegar, and tea tree oil concoction mentioned earlier, and rub it in with another cleaning rag using circular motions.

-- Let the inside of the pail air dry as long as you can.
-If it’s not dry by the time you need it, go ahead and dry it off with a towel.
-You can go ahead and dry the outside of the pail with a towel right after rinsing.
+- Let the inside of the pail air dry for as long as possible.
+If it’s not dry by the time you need it, dry it off with a towel.
+You can also dry the outside of the pail after rinsing.

-Cleaning your cloth diaper pail is actually pretty similar to the steps above for cleaning a diaper genie.
+The process of cleaning your cloth diaper pail is similar to the above steps for cleaning a disposable diaper pail.
 There are just a few key differences:

-- Wash the pail liner in the wash with your cloth diapers like you normally would.
+- Wash the pail liner in the wash with your cloth diapers as usual.

-- Using either your shower, diaper sprayer, or garden hose, spray down the inside and outside of your diaper pail.
+- Using either your shower head, diaper sprayer, or garden hose, spray down the inside and outside of your diaper pail.

-- Be sure to leave a some water in the bottom of the pail.
+- Be sure to leave some water in the bottom of the pail.

 From here, follow steps 6–13 listed above.

-If you put in some elbow grease about every three months, you can have a clean diaper pail that won’t be full of bad odors and bacteria.
+If you put in some elbow grease every three months or so, you can have a clean diaper pail that’s free from bad odors and bacteria.

-You can prevent the nasty diaper smell in between cleanings by always disposing of feces in the toilet, using scented garbage bags instead of the expensive diaper genie refills, tieing up the ripe diapers in doggie poop bags, and using deodorizing discs.
+Prevent the dirty diaper smell between cleanings by always disposing of feces in the toilet, using scented garbage bags instead of the expensive diaper pail refills, tying up the dirty diapers in doggie poop bags, and using deodorizing discs.